This is where we see WHAT Ezekiel’s Fire is.

 Causing them to err.

-Okay.
-THAT is a scary passage.
-God is going to do something terrible to the world, and You do NOT want to be caught up in that.
+Okay, this describes why this is so important.
+God is going to do something terrible to the world, and You do NOT want to be unprepared for what is coming.
 So, let’s talk a bit about what God is going to do, in terms of this passage.

-First of all, verses 27 and 28 speak of nations and peoples, so this is not about what happen within the land of Israel.
+First of all, verses 27 and 28 speak of nations and peoples, so this is not about what happens just within the land of Israel.
 This is about what God does to the rest of the world, those nations OUTSIDE of Israel.
 Here is what will happen:

-- Devouring fire – the solar flare – Ezekiel’s Fire – could certainly do all that.
+- Devouring fire – the micronova – Ezekiel’s Fire – could certainly do all that.
 Since we’ve never seen that before, here on Earth, I’m not sure what to say.
-A solar flare that big could do quite a bit of devouring.
+A micronova or solar flare that big could do quite a bit of devouring.
 However, we also have volcanoes to deal with.
 Volcanoes have done quite a bit of ‘devouring’ in the past.

-- Sifting the Nations – this solar flare will destroy – at a very minimum – the power grids of every country that didn’t protect their electric infrastructure from the effects of Electromagnetic Pulse.
-But, I’m not sure that ANYTHING can protect a power grid from a solar flare this size.
-The best that we can hope for is that the power grids of countries near the equator might survive.
-Might.
+- Sifting the Nations – this micronova will destroy – at a very minimum – the power grids of every country that didn’t protect their electric infrastructure from the effects of Electromagnetic Pulse.
+But, I’m not sure that ANYTHING can protect a power grid from something this size.

 - Bridle that causeth to err – you’ve noticed, by now, how foolish we and our leaders have become.
 Well, in Ezekiel 38, God said that He would put hooks in the jaws of Gog and Magog.
 He said much the same thing, as well, in Ezekiel 39.